 9. Is there a telephone line in my room?

 No. The campus does not provide telephone lines.
 Cellular phone reception on the campus is excellent.

 10. Can I bring a TV and stereo?

 Yes, although it is important to remember that you have a limited amount of space.
 We also recommend that you consult with your roommates to ensure that all of you aren’t bringing a TV or stereo for your common living spaces.
 This is especially the case for anyone assigned to a double or triple suite.

-Pets, with the exception of fish in a tank no bigger than 5 gallons are prohibited.
-No pets may be within the Village grounds, unless they are an authorized University animal.
-Pet “baby sitting” is not permitted.
+Animals, with the exception of fish in a tank no bigger than 5 gallons are prohibited.
+No animals may be within the Village grounds, unless they are an authorized University animal.
+Animal “baby sitting” is not permitted.